tprasadtp/ubuntu-post-install/docs/tasks.md

 This task requires `python-pip package` is installed, If not , will be installed anyway.

 - The list files follow similar configuration as package list files.
 One item per line. however you can specify version requirements as you would for requirements file.
-- Simulate flag will skip installing packages, unless `TRAVIS=true`.
+- Simulate flag will skip installing packages, unless `CI=true`.

 !!! warning
     Don't mix Python 3 packages with Python 2 packages.